PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 targets.
 The focused gate passes `423 passed, 1 xfailed in 18.38s`, the 116-file branch-changed suite passes `1706 passed, 1 xfailed in 31.82s`, and
 targeted static validation passes.

+The indexed binary-adapter runner is now implemented at all four selected boundaries.
+Exact and singleton owners share one `ModelIRGraphIndex`, use indexed candidate and mutation APIs, and forward `LayoutState` to pruning.
+Both original result dictionaries and all existing guard consumers remain unchanged; fallback only retains two unconsumed observations.
+The dedicated contract passes `3 passed in 0.55s`, the focused gate passes `424 passed in 19.25s`, the 116-file branch-changed suite passes `1707 passed in 33.42s`, and targeted static validation passes.